fabiano-teichmann/robot_guide/README.md

       pip install -r requirements.txt

  If you need run tests with Selenium is necessary install drive with example ChromeDriver or other browser you need
- ### Install ChromeDriver
+ ### For run test accept you need install ChromeDriver or other browser your preference
 Download ChromeDriver in https://chromedriver.chromium.org/downloads, select based in your version Chrome and unzip file and move for /home/your_user/.local/bin

 ## 1.3 Run tests
 Always see if you virtual environment is activate for run robot.
-You can run all tests or one test for run this is command:
+You can run all tests or one test
+Example run one file:
+You need pass folder where robot save report, log and screenshot  for not overwrite other test recommend you use one folder specific for you test

+    robot -d ./results/test_selenium tests/test_ecommerce_with_selenium.robot
+    robot -d ./results/variable tests/example_variables.robot

+Example run all test

     robot -d ./results test